Relevance-guided Supervision for OpenQA with ColBERT

-Given a question text $q$, we tokenize it according to BERT's tokenization method to obtain a sequence of tokens $[q_{1}, \ldots, q_{n}]$, where $q_{1}$ is BERT's designated \texttt{[CLS]} token.
-The token sequence is truncated if it is longer than $n$ or padded with a \texttt{[MASK]} token if it is shorter. \citet{khattab2020colbert} refer to this padding as \textit{query augmentation} and show empirically that it improves \sys{}'s effectiveness.
-These tokens are processed by BERT to obtain a sequence of output vectors $\mathbf{q} = [\mathbf{q}_{1}, \ldots, \mathbf{q}_{n}]$.
+\sys{} capitalizes on BERT's capacity for contextually encoding text into token-level output representations.
+Given a question $q$, we tokenize it as $[q_{1}, \ldots, q_{n}]$.
+The token sequence is truncated if it is longer than $N$ (e.g., $N=32$) or padded with \texttt{[MASK]} tokens if it is shorter. \citet{khattab2020colbert} refer to this padding as \textit{query augmentation} and show that it improves \sys{}'s effectiveness.
+These tokens are processed by BERT to obtain a sequence of output vectors $\mathbf{q} = [\mathbf{q}_{1}, \ldots, \mathbf{q}_{N}]$.